akmaggard/02-IntroR/cRash-couRse.md

 ## Data I/O

-How do you get your data frame into R so that you can go to work?
+How do you get that data frame into R so that you can go to work?
 One of the best parts of R is it’s capacity to input all types of data.
 Simply identify the type of data you have (look at the extension!) and choose the right command.
 Don’t forget about outputting, or saving, the data